The Man-Eaters of Eden

 On a continent where millions die annually from AIDS, malnutrition, and violence, some wildlife advocates might dismiss the deaths in Kruger as acceptable, especially since the risk from lions is “natural.”
 But Frump’s point is that the man-eating at Kruger is not strictly natural.
 People created the conditions that led to it, and people therefore have an obligation to craft a solution.

 Toward the end of the book, Frump introduces one man who devised at least a partial solution.
 Albert Machaba, chief ranger for Kruger’s central district, became so distressed by official inaction that he began making unofficial visits to Mozambique to speak with would-be migrants.
-“I know that your people and your relatives or your friends or your cousins will cross ,” he acknowledged.
+“I know that your people and your relatives or your friends or your cousins will cross [into South Africa],” he acknowledged.
 Then he offered a bargain: “If you cross in groups of thirty”—large enough to scare lions away—”I will not stop you or try to catch you.”
 Machaba’s was a simple, pragmatic compromise, and it worked.
 In his district at least, the behavior of humans changed, thereby altering the behavior of lions and saving the lives of both.

 The Man-Eaters of Eden does not lay out this tale in as thorough a fashion as one might hope.
 Frump did most of his research during a single reporting trip to Kruger—a trip that he uses as the book’s narrative thread—which makes it a thinly reported volume.
 The book would have benefited, in particular, from more firsthand accounts of the refugees.
 But Frump provides a useful case study in the complex interplay between culture, politics, economics, and ethology, and his book teaches an important lesson: hiding the truth about animal behavior is not always a victimless crime.